labgm/SATIN/README.md

 # How to Install
 ## 1. Download SATIN’s folder.

 1.1.
-You can also download the folder through Linux Terminal by using git clone:
+You can download the folder through Linux Terminal by using git clone:
 ```sh
 git clone https://github.com/labgm/SATIN.git
 ```